COPPER JEWELRY CARE TIPS

 Keeping your jewelry clean will help in the prevention of oxidation and turning your skin green.
 Take off your copper jewelry every night, don’t apply lotions or make up, and avoid washing up.
 Wipe your jewelry with a clean soft cloth when you remove it.
 Doing this will clean any body oils or sweat off your jewelry.
 The cleaner you keep your copper jewelry the less likely your skin will discolor from oxidation.
 You can also store it in a re-sealable bag or jewelry case with anti-tarnish paper, but do make sure the piece is moisture free before storing.

 As copper can react to acidic environments and our body acidity is related to our diet, for a permanent solution to get rid of the green you might want to look into whether your body is too acidic.
 An acidic body can also lead to illnesses, so it's good to know if you're too acidic or not.
 Junk food, processed food, and lots of red meat will make our body acidic.
 Stress does too.
 This acidity is secreted in our sweat and oils, so it might be worth looking into having a more alkaline diet (think water, nuts and whole fruits and veggies).
 Or at least cutting down on some foods that are known to cause acidity.
-Some people wear copper just for this reason, it lets them know if they are getting too acidic.
+Some people wear copper just for this reason, it lets them know if they are getting too acidic and therefore if they are at more risk of getting sick.
 An alkaline or neutral body won't cause a green reaction at all.

 WHAT'S THE SOLUTION?